Earth Day Activities for Speech Therapy and Teletherapy

 This recycling maze activity on Primary Games is great for filling the last few minutes of a session.

-Coloring is another great activity to fill a few minutes at the end of a session or reinforce Earth Day vocabulary.
-These pictures showing litter pick-up and recycling can be colored digitally or printed.
+Coloring is another great activity to fill a few minutes at the end of a session or to reinforce Earth Day vocabulary.
+These coloring pages showing litter pick-up and recycling can be used digitally or printed.

 Need a quick memory game?
 Check out this Earth Day game on Match The Memory.